Short Term Electricity Load Forecasting on Varying Levels of Aggregation: Analytic Model of Aggregation

-Electricity consumption for individual $n$ for a specific time is given by $x_{n}(t)$ and the profile spans a 24 hour period.
-The consumption is decomposed as $x_{n}(t) = p_{n}(t)+ e_{n}(t)$.
-The individual chooses a daily profile for each day $p_{n} \in R^{T}$ ($T=24$) and deviates from it according to $e_{n}$.
+The individual chooses a daily profile for each day $\mb{p}_{n}(d) \in \mathbb{R}^{T}$ and deviates from it according to $\epsilon_{n}$.
 Therefore a dataset spanning many days is composed of two different stochastic processes: an individual dependent unique shape generation process and a random deviation stochastic process $e_{n}$.
-We detail next the forecasting process applied to aggregates and relate the error to $p_{n}$ and $e_{n}$.
+We do not make assumptions on the shape generating process, since this little work has been done on empirically investigating such a stochastic process.